HinsonSIDAN/PlutusPioneerProgramme/Week06/PAB.md

-# To note the process of playing with PAB
+# Mint with PAB Step-by-Step guide

 ### Step 0: Running a cardano node